mhalbritter/graal-native-image-analysis/README.md

     * Bigger classes with more methods are better than small classes with less methods, because every class has a constructor, which counts towards the executable size
     * Compare `simple-reflection-many-big-classes` and `simple-reflection-10000-classes`
+* Even when not using reflection, fewer big classes are better than many small ones
+    * Compare `no-reflection-many-big-classes` and `no-reflection-10000-classes`

 ## Analysis of executable size